ki4jgt/Book-of-the-Damned/README.md

 # The Solitudes

 1. Your brokenness isn't a sign of being broken, but of a healthy mind reacting to unhealthy circumstances.
-2. Sin is action; not thought.
+2. Sin is action; not thought: Intelligence is checking intrusive thoughts against reality.
+If you can't think like the Lie, you can never beat it.
 3. There's no shame in failure; it's part of the journey.
 4. You are not lost; you're right here, in this moment.
 Breathe.
 5. In a universe of lies, Truth quickly becomes apparent.